-There are several different types of health insurance plans.
+There are three types of insurance plans that you can select.

 Your considerations change when you’re thinking about health care for your family.
 You might be in good health, but perhaps your spouse has diabetes, or you have a child who requires mental health care.
 You’ll need to balance your family’s needs with your ability to pay out-of-pocket costs.

-Medicaid and the North Carolina Health Choice Health Insurance Program for Children provide health insurance coverage for low-income North Carolina residents.
-If you’re 65 or older (or younger and disabled) and meet the income and asset requirements, you might qualify for Medicaid.
+Medicaid and the North Carolina Health Choice Health Insurance Program for Children provide affordable health insurance coverage for low-income North Carolina residents.
+If you’re 65 or older or younger and disabled and meet the income and asset requirements, you might qualify for Medicaid.

 The North Carolina Health Choice Health Insurance Program for Children is a comprehensive health plan for low-income children.
-In many other states, the program is called CHIP — Child Health Insurance Program.
+In many other states, the program is called Child Health Insurance Program (CHIP).

 Medicaid in North Carolina is available to those who are low income and as qualify as one of the following:

 To qualify for Medicaid, you must have a low income.
 You can’t earn more than the maximum annual income, which is based on your household size.
 For example, an individual can’t earn more than $17,131 annually, while a family of four can’t have an annual income of more than $35,245 per year.